- Developers

 With SAP HANA Cloud, an export data wizard is available.

-It can be used to export data to cloud storage providers such as Amazon S3, Microsoft Azure, and Alibaba Cloud OSS.
-Additionally, the SAP Cloud Platform offers an object store.
-A detailed example of the setup and usage of a cloud storage provider will be provided in Step 5 of this tutorial.
+It can be used to export data to cloud storage providers such as SAP HANA Cloud, data lake Files, Amazon S3, Microsoft Azure, Google Cloud Storage, and Alibaba Cloud OSS.

 The wizard makes use of the export into statement.
 An example is shown below: